 The housing pressures on low-income households in London have never been greater, particularly in the light of the impact of the pandemic on the economy and individuals.

-Capital Letters is backed by the Ministry for Housing, Communities & Local Government (MHCLG).
+Capital Letters is backed by the Department for Levelling Up, Housing and Communities (DLUHC).
 The purpose of the government investment is to reduce the costs of providing accommodation.
 By working through Capital Letters, councils create greater efficiency through collaboration and partnership.

 Our primary objective is to increase supply from the private rented sector (PRS).
 Capital Letters also enables member councils to use less nightly paid temporary accommodation.